📍Midland City Forest 📷 @wildgoldens

 Special Canine Events

-A don't-miss event for dog lovers is the Frankenmuth Dog Bowl, which bills itself as the world's largest Olympic style event for dogs.
-Headquartered at Frankenmuth River Place Shops, it's May 25-26, family-friendly, and free!
+A don't-miss event for dog lovers is the Frankenmuth Dog Bowl, the world's largest Olympic-style event for dogs.
+Headquartered at Frankenmuth River Place Shops, it's family-friendly, and free!

 The high-energy event showcases dogs running, jumping, diving, and retrieving and more.
-There are contests for disc dogs, dock dogs, costumed dogs, king and queen dog candidates, and just about every kind of dog.
+There are contests for disc dogs, dock dogs, costumed dogs, and just about every other kind of dog.
 See demonstrations featuring border collies (sheep herding), police K-9 dogs, and Paws with a Cause service animals.

-Jan Nash calls the Dog Bowl "an absolute area highlight," but adds, "Personally, I like going to Frankenmuth downtown with my dogs anytime at all.
+Jan Nash calls the Dog Bowl "an absolute area highlight," but adds, "Personally, I like going to downtown Frankenmuth with my dogs anytime at all!
 I am always made to feel welcome with my dogs and people are calm, friendly and interested in interacting with us and other dogs visiting in the city.
-Lots of places to sit and talk, water bowls out on the sidewalks, water fountains for people too."
+Lots of places to sit and talk, water bowls out on the sidewalks, and water fountains for people, too."

-If near Frankenmuth River Place Shops, don't pass up SugarHigh Bakery's "Barkery," Pasty Haus' pet friendly patio & doggie menu, and Hello Cats & Dogs.
+Other attractions where pets are welcome include the Bavarian Belle Riverboat in Frankenmuth and Larkin Beer Garden in downtown Midland.
+If near Frankenmuth River Place Shops, don't pass up SugarHigh Bakery's "Barkery," Pasty Haus' pet-friendly patio & doggie menu, and Hello Cats & Dogs.
 Or, head to nearby Birch Run for treats at Doodle Dog Bakery.